🛠️ Step 1: Install the Engine

 Loops (Jab Tak)

 Repeat tasks using the jab tak loop.
-It works exactly like a 'while' loop in other languages.

 Namaste